AcademySoftwareFoundation/openqmc/README.md

 This C++14 (CPU, GPU) header only library provides an API to deliver high quality QMC sample points.
-The API aims to be compatible with a variety of common use cases found in the wild, while maximising the rate of convergence.
-It also provides multiple state of the art back-end implementations.
+The API aims to be compatible with a variety of common use cases found in production codebases.
+The library also provides multiple state of the art back-end implementations to maximise rate of convergence.

 There are three primary aims for the project: